 The second reason this role is considered so lucrative beside the great challenge it encompasses is the high wage.
 If this position requires someone with a unique skill set and some deep understanding in the financial markets, then it has to be paid accordingly.

 More importantly in that regard, brokers are known to make a commission off of each trade they make or the profit they generate.
 That means someone who is extremely good at what he does can make substantial amounts of money through commissions.

 So what are the disadvantages?

 So far I’ve only mentioned it’s a difficult job to maintain but is it really any more difficult than driving a truck or growing oranges in the field?
 The answer to that is that it is not necessarily any tougher than any other job but it makes a dent on one’s personal life.

 If you work very long shifts where you have to be super-focused, you come back home completely shattered.
-There is a lot of illegal substance abuse too – an artificial way that allow you to keep sharp and alert for prolonged periods.
+There is a lot of illegal substance abuse too – an artificial way that allows you to keep sharp and alert for prolonged periods.

-For these precise reason not all Ivy League MBA graduates go after investment banking, although the vast majority of themselves can easily find a job paying $120,000/year or more.
+For these precise reasons, not all Ivy League MBA graduates go after investment banking, although the vast majority of themselves can easily find a job paying $120,000/year or more.
 Sometimes, it’s not all about the money.